ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-standalone-vsi.md

 ## Next steps
 {: #automate-ase-sybase-standalone-vsi-next}

-Do not use the {{site.data.keyword.cloud_notm}} Dashboard and user interface to modify your resources after they are created.
-The Terraform scripts create a complete solution and selectively modifying resources with the user interface might cause unexpected results.

 For your SAP solution, in case you want to remove the resources that are created with the automation, then go to the Workspace page > Actions and select Destroy Resources.
 {: ui}